vaskania26/healthcheck/README.md

-## healthcheck deploy instruction with docker cli and aws cli
+## HEALTHCHECK deploy instruction with docker cli and aws cli
 ###Step 1: Build the Docker image from your Dockerfile.
          docker build -t healthZ .